Import of vehicles

 Once you have had the vehicle approved at the traffic station, you must pay the one-off fee and the scrap deposit tax to the Tax Administration before we can register the vehicle.

-Once the vehicle has been approved, it must be registered at one of the Norwegian Public Roads Administration's traffic stations.
+Once the vehicle has been approved, it must be registered at a Driver and Vehicle Licensing Office (trafikkstasjon).

 Documents that must be submitted: